Xraxus/odin-landing-page/README.md

 # odin-landing-page
-Landing page created with flex
+Second project in TOP - landing page created using flexbox

+The website itself is about dachshunds